 Specifies recovering into a particular timeline.
 The default is to recover along the same timeline that was current when the base backup was taken.
 Setting this to latest recovers to the latest timeline found in the archive, which is useful in a standby server.
 Other than that you only need to set this parameter in complex re-recovery situations, where you need to return to a state that itself was reached after a point-in-time recovery.
 See Section 24.3.5 for discussion.

-This setting has no effect if hot_standby is not enabled, or if no recovery target is set.
+This setting has no effect if no recovery target is set.
+If hot_standby is not enabled, a setting of pause will act the same as shutdown.